-- 2,329,000 tonnes Indicated Resource (≥C\$140/t NSR cut-off value); - 3,902,000 tonnes Inferred Resource (≥C\$140/t NSR cut-off value); - Portion of Inferred Resource to be potentially upgraded to Indicated Resource category upon completion of DEEP FOX LIDAR survey results (in progress); - Drilling and geological interpretation indicates the potential for additional Mineral Resources at the 150m and 200m elevations; Phase 3 drill program is required to realize this potential; - Mineralization is open at depth (below 200m)
+- 2,329,000 tonnes Indicated Resource (≥C\$140/t NSR cut-off value); - 3,902,000 tonnes Inferred Resource (≥C\$140/t NSR cut-off value); - Portion of Inferred Resource to be potentially upgraded to Indicated Resource category upon completion and integration of the DEEP FOX LIDAR survey results in a new resource estimation; - Drilling and geological interpretation indicates the potential for additional Mineral Resources at the 150m and 200m elevations; Phase 3 drill program is required to realize this potential; - Mineralization is open at depth (below 200m)

-The Company has recently completed a U.A.V. (drone) LIDAR survey on the Deep Fox property; data interpretation and a report are in progress.
+The Company has recently completed a U.A.V. (drone) LIDAR survey on the Deep Fox property.
 The results of this survey will produce a Digital Terrain Surface for the Deep Fox property that will allow better definition of the resource estimate; some inferred resources mentioned above should be upgraded to indicated resources.
-The results of this survey are expected in the near future and will help to outline near surface mineralization and to direct subsequent drill programs.
+The results of this survey are now available to be integrated into the next resource estimate for Deep Fox.